 INTRODUCTION

 It is a legislative requirement to make a suitable and sufficient assessment of risks to health and safety of persons affected by Company operations.
-DMS has a responsibility to ensure that all risks are systematically identified and managed accordingly in order to provide a safe place of work.
+[COMPANY NAME] has a responsibility to ensure that all risks are systematically identified and managed accordingly in order to provide a safe place of work.

 This requirement is principally laid out in the Health and Safety at Work etc. Act 1974, and the various regulations that were issued under that act to cover specific aspects of health and safety, and risk management.